qiaoqiao2323/qiaoqiao2323.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I’m thrilled to share that I’ve started a new journey as a Visiting PhD Researcher at the Italian Institute of Technology.
+I’m thrilled to share that I’ve started a new journey as a Visiting PhD Researcher at Cognitive Architecture for Collaborative Technologies of the Italian Institute of Technology.